The RAP process

 Developing a Reconciliation Action Plan is a journey and a collaborative partnership with Reconciliation Australia.
 Understand what you can expect at each step of the process.

+The first step is to understand if a RAP is right for your organisation.
 While everyone can take substantial action for reconciliation, RAPs are specifically designed for workplaces.

 To develop a RAP your organisation must be a workplace, have employees, and have operations in Australia, among other prerequisites.